lwasser/python-ecology/03-data-types-and-format.md

 ```

 ## Missing Data Values - NaN
 Dealing with missing data values is always a challenge.
 It's sometimes hard to know why values are missing - was it because of a data entry error?
 Or data that someone was unable to collect?
 Should the value be 0?
 We need to know how missing values are represented in the dataset in order to make good decisions.
 If we're lucky, we have some metadata that will tell us more about how null values were handled.

-For instance, in some fields, like Remote Sensing, missing data values are often defined as -9999.
+For instance, in some disciplines, like Remote Sensing, missing data values are often defined as -9999.
 Having a bunch of -9999 values in your data could really alter numeric calculations.
 Often in spreadsheets, cells are left empty where no data are available.
 Python will, by default replace those missing values with NaN.
+However it is good practice to get in the habit of intentionally marking cells that have no data, with a no data value!
+That way there are no questions in the future when you (or someone else) explores your data.

+###Where Are the NaN's?
 Let's explore the NaN values in our data a bit further.
 Using the tools we learned in lesson 02, we can figure out how many rows contain NaN values for weight.
-We could also create a new subset from our data that only contains rows with weight values >= 0.
+We can also create a new subset from our data that only contains rows with weight values > 0 (ie select meaningful weight values).

 	len(surveys_df[pd.isnull(surveys_df.wgt)])
 	#how many rows have wgt values?
-	len(surveys_df[surveys_df.wgt>=0])
+	len(surveys_df[surveys_df.wgt> 0])

 We can replace all NaN values with zeroes using the `.fillna()' method (after making a copy of the data so we don't lose our work.